 enter function

-element to the SVG for every new element encountered.
+appends a path element to the SVG for every new element encountered.
 Since

-the SVG element did not have any children with the feature-code
+the SVG element did not have any children with the feature-code class, a new

 path is added for each edge.
 Finally, it adds two classes to each new element: